Upcoming events will be posted here as they become available.

-School district homeless liaisons, shelter staff, educators, pupil services personnel, guidance counselors and other professionals working with children and youth experiencing homelessness are encouraged to attend.
+School district foster care points of contact, homeless liaisons, child welfare agency points of contact, child welfare private providers, shelter staff, educators, school social workers, pupil services personnel, school counselors and others working with children and youth experiencing homelessness and children and youth in foster care to support their education are encouraged to attend.

 Understanding Dropout Prevention: Strategies to Support Children and Youth Experiencing Homelessness